Walleye Stocking Program

 Why Stock Walleyes?

-Starting in 2021, walleye stocking will re-commence across numerous waterbodies in Alberta with a focused goal of providing additional harvest opportunities.
+In 2021, walleye stocking re-commenced across numerous waterbodies in Alberta, with a focused goal of providing additional harvest opportunities.
 Stockings are waterbody specific: some are intended to supplement existing populations that are unable to produce enough young fish, while others are intended to try to create put-grow-take walleye fisheries similar to many stocked trout fisheries.

 How does Walleye Stocking Occur?

 Unlike trout stocking, a brood stock of walleye is not available.
-Instead, in the spring, a spawn camp is set up on a lake that contains a sustainable walleye population.
+Instead, in the spring, a spawn camp is set up on a lake that contains a healthy walleye population.

-Adult walleyes are collected in live traps, and after the eggs and milt are collected, the fish are returned safely back to the lake.
+Adult walleyes are collected in live traps, and after the eggs are collected and fertilized, the fish are returned safely back to the lake.
 One location that has successfully support a spawn camp in the past is Lac Ste.
 Anne.

 Walleyes lay approximately 50,000 eggs each!
-As an example, if the Walleye Stocking Program is targeting 5 million eggs, then eggs need to be collected from approximately 100 mature female walleyes.
-There are approximately 20,000 mature walleyes in Lac Ste.
-Anne, so the number of fish needed to conduct a spawn camp is relatively small compared to the total population, meaning the walleye population in Lac Ste.
+As an example, if the Walleye Stocking Program is targeting 6 million eggs, then eggs need to be collected from approximately 120 mature female walleyes.
+There are over 20,000 mature walleyes in Lac Ste.
+Anne, so the number of fish needed to support the stocking program is relatively small compared to the total population, meaning the walleye population in Lac Ste.
 Anne is not affected by this egg collection.

 The fertilized eggs are transported to the Cold Lake Fish Hatchery for hatching and rearing.
 Walleyes can be stocked as fry or fingerlings (ranging from the size of an eyelash to 15 cm).
 Due to their voracious nature, if left in rearing tanks or ponds in a hatchery, walleyes will eat each other.
 This behavior results in reduced survival at the hatchery, and fewer fry to be stocked.